Anshumaan-Chauhan02/VST/README.md

    * Create a methodology for generating stories ✔️
    * Implement Story Generation
       * Download the datasets - CMU Movie Summary, Scifi TV Shows, Writing Prompts ✔️
-      * Run BookNLP for the Character Clustering on all the datasets 🟡
+      * Run BookNLP for the Character Clustering on all the datasets - Almost done 🟡
       * GPT3/ChatGPT based code implementation for plot development
       * Create the Plot-Story dataset
       * Train the T5/BART model on this dataset with custom loss function